Bhrugu-scientist/Python-for-Data-Science/README.md

 # Python-for-Data-Science
 Basic to intermediate level of code in python for data science.

-Part 1 consists of following
+Part 1 consists of following:
 - Exploratory Data Analysis
 - Data Visualization
 - How to use NumPy, Pandas, Matplotlib, Seaborn.